Mary Quant: Quant and the miniskirt

 Quant later said: "It was the girls on the King's Road [during the "Swinging London" scene] who invented the miniskirt.
 I was making easy, youthful, simple clothes, in which you could move, in which you could run and jump and we would make them the length the customer wanted.
 I wore them very short and the customers would say, 'Shorter, shorter.'"
 She gave the miniskirt its name, after her favourite make of car, the Mini, and said of its wearers: "They are curiously feminine, but their femininity lies in their attitude rather than in their appearance ...
 She enjoys being noticed, but wittily.
 She is lively—positive—opinionated."
 The fashion model Twiggy popularised the miniskirt abroad.

-In addition to the miniskirt, Quant is often credited with inventing the coloured and patterned tights that tended to accompany the garment, although their creation is also attributed to the Spanish couturier Cristóbal Balenciaga, who offered harlequin-patterned tights in 1962, or to John Bates.
+In addition to the miniskirt, Quant is often credited with inventing the coloured and patterned tights that tended to accompany the garment, although their creation is also attributed to the Spanish couturier Cristóbal Balenciaga, who offered harlequin-patterned tights in 1962, or to John Bates or Jenny Elphinstone (nee Price) an art student at Guildford College of Art who also fashioned matching knickers for very short mini dresses.

 Later career

 In the late 1960s, Quant offered miniskirts that were the forerunner of hotpants and became a British fashion icon.
-In 1967 she designed berets in twelve colours for British headwear company Kangol.
+In 1967, she designed berets in twelve colours for British headwear company Kangol.
 Quant's berets, featuring her daisy logo, are in her collection at the Victoria and Albert Museum.
 Through the 1970s and 1980s she concentrated on household goods and make-up rather than just her clothing lines, including the duvet, which she claimed to have invented.